Inca · Machu Picchu · Amazon

 ~A$12,000 pp

 Book Antarctica expeditions 12–18 months ahead for best cabin selection.
-Top operators: Hurtigruten Expeditions, Quark, Aurora Expeditions, Ponant.
+Major operators: HX (formerly Hurtigruten Expeditions), Quark Expeditions, Aurora Expeditions, Ponant.
 Last-minute deals exist but rarely on the departure dates or cabin grades you want.

 Multi-Country Itineraries